working with the environment

 Xrunner is working with the environment to preserve nature as obstacle racing takes over the UK’s countryside

-Reports state that approximately 5 million people took part in the obstacle race phenomenon last year and that number is only going to grow with the success of the events but at what cost to the environment?
+Reports state that approximately 5 million people took part in the obstacle race phenomenon last year.
+That number is only going to grow with the success of the events but at what cost to the environment?

-Cross contamination is a huge factor in the spread of diseases such as foot-and-mouth, bovine tuberculosis, aphanomyces astaci aka crayfish plague to name just a few that affect our wildlife, farm animals and human friends that enjoy the countryside.
-Xrunner will be asking all entrants to ensure that they take minimal but necessary steps to help reduce this risk by simply washing and drying all running gear and shoes that have been previously worn in any other outdoor areas before attending any Xrunner event.
+Cross contamination is a huge factor in the spread of diseases.
+Foot-and-mouth, bovine tuberculosis, aphanomyces astaci aka crayfish plague to name just a few.
+These all affect our wildlife, farm animals and human friends that enjoy the countryside.

 XRunner insists that all competitors takes minimal, but necessary steps to help reduce this risk of contamination.
 By simply washing and drying all running gear and shoes that have been previously worn outdoors.
 These simple steps greatly reduce the risk of cross contamination.
 All competitors must wear clean dry kit otherwise you will not be allowed to take part in our events, sorry.getmuddy